ramonamaltan/ramonamaltan/README.md

 - I’m currently learning JavaScript and Python

-- Ask me about Ruby on Rails, SQL and my experiences attending a coding bootcamp
+- Ask me about Ruby on Rails, SQL or simply my experiences attending a coding bootcamp

 - How to reach me ramonamaltan@gmail.com